MuCcICode/MeSite/README.md

-# GDBrowser
+# MeSite

-Uh... so I've never actually used GitHub before this.
-But I'll try to explain everything going on here.

-Sorry for my messy code.
-It's why I was skeptical about making this open source, but you know what, the code runs fine in the end.
+Haha game site gd brrrrrrrrrrr go haha funny

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
-Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)
+Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (pls don't)